Web Agents 2024.9

 Secure communication with the Windows Secure Channel API

 By default, IIS, ISAPI, and Apache for Windows agents use the Windows built-in Secure Channel API.
-To use OpenSSL, refer to Securing internal communication with OpenSSL.
+You can find details about using OpenSSL in Securing internal communication with OpenSSL.

 Configure server-side and client-side validation using the Windows built-in Secure Channel API